 replace the tiled mosaic plastic cover by twisting (clockwise) it back on.

-Leave the solar lights on the mason jars outside to charge for a day before you glue them together.
+Leave the solar lights on the Mason jars outside in the sun to charge for a day (four - 12 hours) before you glue them together.
 Occasionally a solar light is faulty right out of the box and doesn't work well or at all.
 If a light doesn't work, it's better to find out before you glue it to a Mason jar and can't return it.

-The best way to glue a full mason jar to a solar light is to use epoxy glue or another equally strong and waterproof adhesive material.
+The best way to glue a full Mason jar to a solar light is to use epoxy glue or another equally strong and waterproof adhesive material.

 Once the glue is dry it's time to make the wire hanger.

-Start with a piece of wire approximately five feet long and find the middle of the wire.
+Start with a piece of wire (approximately four to five feet long) and find the middle.
 Starting from the middle, wrap the wire around the mouth of the mason jar underneath the rim of the solar light.
 Once you get to the other side, cross the two pieces of wire and twist tightly.
 Continue to twist the wire together until you have enough room to make an adequate handle.

-Once the handle is long enough, place it on the opposite side of the jar, cross the strands and twist the wire tightly a few times and then wrap the excess wire underneath the rim of the solar light and back to where the weaving started.
+Once the handle is long enough, place it on the opposite side of the jar and then wrap the excess wire underneath the rim of the solar light and back to where the weaving started.